 The Materials Recovery Facility (MRF) uses state-of-the-art systems and equipment to recover recyclables from the yellow-topped bin.

-All plastics, glass, paper, cardboard, aluminium and steel products are separated and baled at the MRF.
+Plastic bottles and containers, glass, paper, cardboard, aluminium and steel products are separated and baled at the MRF.

 The features of this process are:

 Starting in the home, residents place all recyclable material in the yellow-topped bin.
 These materials are known as ‘commingled recyclables’ and are collected by the SMRC’s member councils for delivery to the MRF for processing.
 At the MRF, trucks unload the commingled recyclables onto the tipping floor.
 A loader then scoops up the commingled recyclables and places them on a large, slow-moving conveyor belt, which distributes the material for inspection and separation.

 2. Quality Control

 At a number of points in process, SMRC staff examine the commingled recyclables to remove non recyclable material.
 Maintaining the quality of the final product is vital to the success of the MRF.

 Through the combined work of automated machines and SMRC staff, all paper products are removed from the commingled recyclables.
 The paper is then further sorted into newspaper, cardboard and ordinary paper.
 The sorted paper is stored in large bunkers prior to being sent to the baler.